Summary: Machine translation quality is not near the equal of trained human translators. Here are areas where technology fails.

 The BLEU score

 This is a scoring system that compares the machine translation against a set of known human translations of good quality.
 Quality is defined as “the closer a machine translation is to a professional human translation, the better it is”.
 Each sentence is graded individually for quality and then the average of all scores over the entire corpus, i.e. work being translated, is calculated.
-That average score is the score is then what is used as the score for the work.
+That average score is the score then used as the score for the work.

 Interestingly, there is no measurement of intelligibility or grammatically correctness.
 Neither is there any comparison among the sentences to determine if they are contextually correct.
 You can see how this measure of machine translation quality has severe limits.